Sensitive Skin Care: The Signs & Symptoms

 Dr. Elizabeth Tanzi tells Allure: "You know you have sensitive skin if the majority of the products you place on your skin causes stinging or redness."
 Because sensitive skin has a broken lipid barrier, fragrances and active ingredients can penetrate more easily and deeply, causing a stinging, burning or prickling sensation.

-5. Reacts To Fragrance
+5. Reactions To Fragrance

 Dermatologists agree that fragrance is one of the most notorious causes of skin irritation and sensitivity.
 From laundry detergents to personal care products, many consumer goods contain synthetic fragrances that can cause a reaction in sensitive skin.

+Are you unsure whether you have sensitive skin?
 Watch this In The Mix as Lead Skin Care Trainer Natalie Pergar demonstrates three easy steps for categorizing your skin.